rodrigoazs/catbasic-yii/README.md

     <br>
 </p>

-This project is a implementation of a web application that consult the Cat API and display information about several breeds.
-The implementation of the web application was done through the Yii framework.
+This project is a implementation of a web application that consults the Cat API and displays information about several breeds.
+The implementation of the web application was done through the Yii framework and was deployed to the Heroku Cloud Application Platform.

+This implementations contains 4 pages described as follows:

+##### Landing page
+The landing page displays cards with the name, image and a small description of 5 breeds picked randomly.
+This is done by using the Guzzle for HTTP requests.
+The landing page action make a request to the CatAPI requiring a list of the cat breeds.
+The list of cat breeds are shuffled and the elements from 0 to 4 are collected in order to present 5 random breeds.
+Then, a new HTTP request is done to get new public images for each cat breed.
+The data obtained from this process is cached through Redis.

+##### Search Page
+    test
+##### Detailed Page
+##### Alphabetic display page

 ### Install with Docker